jsgroth/jgenesis/ARCHITECTURE.md

 ### `z80-emu`

 Instruction-based emulation core for the Zilog Z80 CPU, which is used in the Master System, the Game Gear, and the Genesis (and by proxy the Sega CD).
-Memory/bus interactions are abstracted using a `BusInterface` trait.

 ### `m68000-emu`

 Instruction-based emulation core for the Motorola 68000 CPU, which is used in the Genesis and the Sega CD.
-Memory/bus interactions are abstracted using a `BusInterface` trait.

 ### `wdc65816-emu`

 Cycle-based emulation core for the WDC 65C816 CPU (aka 65816), which is used in the SNES.
-Memory/bus interactions are abstracted using a `BusInterface` trait.

 ### `spc700-emu`

-Cycle-based emulation core for the Sony SPC700 CPU, which is used in the SNES as a dedicated audio processor.
+Cycle-based emulation core for the Sony SPC700 CPU, which is used in the SNES as a dedicated audio processor embedded inside the APU.

 ### `smsgg-core`